Get

 Personality and Temperament

 Border Collies have a certain confidence about them.
 They are high-spirited, courageous, and always ready to go.
-They need to be active and have a job to do, but once the work is done, they are very happy to cuddle close and relax with their owner.
-Border Collies can be protective of their family and weary of strangers, so early socialization is vital with this breed.
+They need to be active and have a job, but once the work is done, they are very happy to cuddle close and relax with their owner.
+Border Collies can be protective of their family and weary of strangers, so early socialization is vital.
 If they are not appropriately trained, they can develop behavioral issues such as nipping, herding, digging, and barking.

 Training and Exercise

-Border collies are very active and need a minimum of 2 hours of exercise a day.
+Border collies are very active and need at least 2 hours of exercise daily.
 They are very intelligent dogs and require mental and physical stimulation to stay healthy and happy.
-This breed is an ideal companion for an active owner who enjoys running and hiking and participates in dog sports such as agility, herding work, and obedience training.
+They’re ideal for active owners who enjoy running and hiking and participate in dog sports such as agility, herding work, and obedience training.

 Early socialization and training are essential for raising a well-behaved, confident, and all-around well-mannered dog.